wond-z/IUCN_Red_List_Amazing_Species/README.md

-# IUCN_Red_List_Amazing_Species
+# IUCN_Red_List_Visualization
-A proj4 rebuilding the IUCN Red List Amazing Species.
+A proj4 visulizes the species facing a risk of extinction and their stories.